wp-plugins/customericare-livechat/readme.txt

 We use load balancing to ensure that the software is always fast and reliable.

+= Are there ads? =

+No way!
+We hate ads!
+No ads in our Live Chat, period!

 == is there a paid version for power users? ==

 Yes.
 We have added paid features for demanding customers.